-This is a very popular question actually, but before I will give you a list of all my photo-toys I just wanted to say this: it’s not important!
-99% of the time you can advance your photography more by thinking about what and how then by buying new camera or lenses.
+This is a very popular question actually, but before I give you a list of all my photo-toys, I just wanted to say this: it’s not important!
+99% of the time, you can advance your photography more by thinking about what and how then by buying a new camera or lenses.
 Seriously!
 I made my first cover with good old 350D in an old bath of my old den.
-Model was professional though and we had an excellent MUA and I thought long and hard about how to create all these ripples and how to light everything safely and how to direct model if she does not hear me under water and how not to make her skin red and so on.
+The model was professional, though, and we had an excellent MUA.
+I thought long and hard about how to create all these ripples and how to light everything safely and how to direct the model if she does not hear me underwater and how not to make her skin red and so on.

 Don’t get caught on beautiful bokeh of old film, don’t write a review to a review to some new lenses you bought and don’t hang up on the illusion that more expensive stuff will make you a better artist.
 It’s just a way to lose a lot of time.

-- Camera: Canon 6D because it have plastic ( = light = good for girls) corpus and excellent focus in twilights and smoke.
+- Camera: Canon 6D because it has a plastic ( = light = good for girls) corpus and excellent focus in twilights and smoke.

 - Lens-1: EF 24–70mm 1:2.8 (for everything fashion-related)

 - Lens-2: EF 85mm 1:1.8 (and not 50mm for portraits)

 - Lens-3: 60–400mm which I never use because it doesn’t have a stabilizer